If only we could ban blackheads. These bothersome blemishes commonly affect your nose because of the density of pores and oil production in that area.

 A consistent daily skincare regimen can banish blackheads.
 Important steps in this routine include:

-Once your nose is clear of blackheads, you can help keep it that way by following an effective skincare routine.
-In addition to cleansing your face daily with a salicylic acid cleanser for acne and occasional exfoliation and extractions, you should:
+Once your nose is clear of blackheads, you can help keep it that way by following an effective skincare routine for oily skin.
+In addition to cleansing your face daily with a Salicylic Acid cleanser for acne and occasional exfoliation and extractions, you should: